sampsyo/cs6120/content/syllabus.md

 * Submit the assignment on [CMS][].
 Just submit a text file with a URL to your open-source implementation if it's available.
 If you for some reason don't want to open-source your code, you can instead upload the code itself.
 * Write a brief post in the lesson's associated GitHub Discussions thread covering the following topics (just a paragraph or so is fine):
     * Summarize what you did.
     * Explain how you know your implementation works---how did you test it?
-Did you use any qualitative or quantitative experiments?
-(Please don't use existing test cases in the Bril repository; these are never thorough enough.
-But feel free to use all the benchmarks, if that kind of breadth is appropriate.)
+Which test inputs did you use?
+Do you have any quantitative results to report?
     * What was the hardest part of the task?
 How did you solve this problem?

 Do all your own work (with your group) on implementation tasks.